onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Under "Schedule News Download" Select the new Read It Later v3 custom recipie and fill out your credentials

 # Changelog
+## Pocket v1.1
+* Check for article pages that are empty or malformed.
+Fixes issue #3 (Exception when there is no article)

 ## Changes from ReadItLater v3 to Pocket v1.0
 * Name change
 * Pointed to new domain (http://getpocket.com/)